deeexcee-io/Deex-Shell/README.md

 Current Undetected Executable Reverse Shell Windows PE.

 The script generates a unique, obfuscated Powershell Reverse Shell One Liner each time.

-The One Liner is then utilised in the executable which calls PowerShell and executes the obfuscated string.
+The One Liner is then utilised in the executable which executes the obfuscated string when run.

 Perfect for CTF or Pen Testing purposes if Defender is running.